hsmmi/Word-Document-Citation-Tools/README.md

 # Word Document Citation Tools

 This repository contains Visual Basic for Applications (VBA) scripts designed to manage citations in Microsoft Word documents.
 The scripts allow you to automatically link in-text citations to their corresponding references in the bibliography and to remove these links and bookmarks when needed.
-These scripts are compatible with the IEEE citation format.
+These scripts are compatible with the IEEE citation format and are particularly useful for macOS users, where Visual Basic Regular Expressions are not supported.

 ## Scripts Included